Axway/amplify-central/content/en/docs/manage_service_registry/service_management.md

     * Asset Name - The proposed asset name is set to the API service name.
     * Product Name - The proposed asset name is set to the API service name.
-    * Included Endpoints - By default all endpints are selected.
+    * Included Endpoints - By default all endpoints are selected.
 Remove any endpoints that are not to be included in the asset.
     * Team Ownership - The proposed team ownership is set to the currently logged in team.
 If you are logged in as a Central Admin, no team ownership is proposed and the created asset and product are only visible to the Central Admin role.
     * Product Visibility -  Select the Marketplace where you want to publish the product, as well as the visibility restriction: Authenticated Users and Platform Users and/or Marketplace Users.